umd-lib/quick_search/README-UMD.md

 Modified "app/controllers/quick_search/search_controller.rb" so that the link to the native search interface, including query parameters, is included in the JSON result.

+### No results link is included in JSON results

+Modified "app/controllers/quick_search/search_controller.rb" so that the "no_results_link" for the searcher is included in the JSON result.